 Introduction

 Atrial fibrillation (AF) is the most common type of sustained cardiac arrhythmia and is therefore a substantial economic and public health burden.1-3 The age distribution of AF among populations of developed countries is predicted to shift in coming years, with an expected increase in prevalence among the elderly.
-The fact that AF prevalence has progressively risen 2.10 times over the past 10 years in Korea, with an increase to 8.15% in patients ≥80 years of age, supports this predicted progression.2 AF increases the risk of mortality and morbidity resulting from concurrently associated conditions including stroke, congestive heart failure, and hospitalization and is associated with an increase in the occurrence of comorbid chronic diseases.4
+The fact that AF prevalence has progressively risen 2.10 fold over the past 10 years in Korea, an increase to 8.15% in patients ≥80 years of age, supports this predicted progression.2 Importantly, AF increases the risk of mortality and morbidity resulting from concurrently associated conditions including stroke, congestive heart failure, and hospitalization, and is associated with the occurrence of comorbid chronic diseases.4

-There are approximately 40 million people living with dementia worldwide, and this number is expected to increase with a rising aged population.5 Although the pathophysiological mechanisms of dementia are largely unknown, evidence is accumulating that AF may contribute to the development of cognitive dysfunction and dementia.6, 7 The Rotterdam Study demonstrated that cognitive dysfunction was approximately twice as common in subjects with AF as in those without.6 Since then, several longitudinal studies have shown that AF is associated with an increased risk of cognitive decline or dementia.7, 8
+There are approximately 40 million people living with dementia worldwide, and this number is expected to increase with a rising aged population.5 Although the pathophysiological mechanisms of dementia are largely unknown, evidence is accumulating that AF may contribute to the development of cognitive dysfunction and dementia.6, 7 The Rotterdam Study demonstrated that cognitive dysfunction was approximately twice as common in subjects with AF as in those without.6 Since then, several longitudinal studies have shown that AF is independently associated with an increased risk of cognitive decline or dementia.7, 8

 Compared to antiarrhythmic drug therapy, catheter ablation for AF reduces the number of acute episodes and prolongs the duration of sinus rhythm, thereby improving the quality of life.9-12 The effect of ablation on the incidence of dementia has not been elucidated.
-While some previous studies have reported that AF ablation was associated with declining cognitive function13, 14 and acute brain lesions.14, 15 Conversely, two recent studies demonstrated that cognitive function improved following ablation.16, 17
+Previous studies have reported that AF ablation was associated with declining cognitive function13, 14 and acute brain lesions.14, 15 Conversely, two recent studies demonstrated that cognitive function improved following ablation.16, 17

-Given the conflicting information available on the association of catheter ablation with cognitive function, we compared the development of dementia due to all-causes (including Alzheimer’s and vascular dementia) in patients with AF treated with or without ablation and in relation to stroke and long-term oral anticoagulation.
+Given the conflicting information available on the association of catheter ablation with cognitive function, we compared the development of dementia due to all-causes (including Alzheimer’s and vascular dementia) in patients with AF treated with or without ablation.
+Second, we assessed the relationship to stroke and long-term oral anticoagulation.

 Methods